embrisa/ToolChest/README.md

 ### 8. Database Schema

 The database schema is managed by Prisma.
-The initial schema includes the following tables (refer to `prisma/migrations/20250510123258_initial_schema/migration.sql` for details):
+The PostgreSQL schema includes the following tables (refer to `prisma/migrations/20250523201833_initial_postgresql/migration.sql` for details):

   * **`Tool`**: Stores information about each utility tool.
       * Fields: `id`, `name`, `slug`, `description`, `iconClass`, `displayOrder`, `isActive`, `createdAt`, `updatedAt`.